The Campfire Audio Jupiter is a quad balanced armature driver universal IEM priced at $899.

 As such the Jupiter is considered the flagship IEM of the Campfire Audio brand at the time of writing.
 I actually cross-checked the pricing from my previous review and had to make some pricing amendments as both the Orion and Jupiter are far more competitively priced than previously imagined.

-This is good move by the Campfire guys as the previous proposed pricing structure seemed a bit challenging (above $1k reported for the Jupiter). $899 for the Jupiter means it is squaring up to the Shure SE846, IE800, some customs like 64Audio’s old V8 and perhaps even against the Lyra itself given that the $150 is not a massive leap away.
+$899 for the Jupiter means it is squaring up to the Shure SE846, IE800, some customs like 64Audio’s old V8, and perhaps even against the Lyra itself given that the $150 is not a massive leap away.
 This seems the sweet spot right now for IEM flagships.

 Personally, I do not put a lot of stock in driver numbers but it is a marketing game played by quite a few companies and when it is done right multiple drivers can sound astonishing indeed but not always so regardless of price.

 AAW from Asia launched the W300AR with just a 3 driver (hybrid) setup at around $899SG and sounded excellent.
-Even further up the fiscal drain chain and you have AKG’s K3003 hybrid three-way universal which costs a whopping $1,499 MSRP though Amazon right now has them pegged at $889 and sound unbelievable with reference filters.
+Even further up the fiscal drain chain and you have AKG’s K3003 hybrid three-way universal which costs a whopping $1,499 MSRP through Amazon right now has them pegged at $889 and sounds unbelievable with reference filters.